-GEORGIACARRY.ORG, INC.,)
+GEORGIACARRY.ORG, INC., )

-and REGIS GOYKE,)
+and REGIS GOYKE, )

 )

-Plaintiffs,)
+Plaintiffs, )

 )

-v.)
-CIVIL ACTION FILE
+v. ) CIVIL ACTION FILE

 )

-PINKIE TOOMER, in her) NO. 1:08-CV-2141-CC
+PINKIE TOOMER, in her ) NO. 1:08-CV-2141-CC

-official capacity as Judge)
+official capacity as Judge )

-of the Probate Court of)
+of the Probate Court of )

-Fulton county, Georgia, and)
+Fulton county, Georgia, and )

-all others similarly situated,)
+all others similarly situated 1,)

 )

-Defendants.)
+Defendants. )

-BRIEF IN SUPPORT OF DEFENDANT PINKIE TOOMER'S MOTION TO DISMISS PLAINTIFF'S AMENDED COMPLAINT
+BRIEF IN SUPPORT OF DEFENDANT PINKIE TOOMER'S MOTION TO DISMISS

-COMES NOW Defendant, the Honorable Pinkie Toomer, Fulton County Probate Judge (hereinafter "Judge Toomer"), and moves this Honorable Court to dismiss Plaintiffs' Amended Complaint pursuant to Fed.
+COMES NOW Defendant, the Honorable Pinkie Toomer, Fulton County Probate Judge (hereinafter "Judge Toomer"), by and through her undersigned counsel and without submitting to the jurisdiction of the Court, and moves this Honorable Court to dismiss Plaintiff's Complaint pursuant to Fed.
 R. Civ.
 P. 12(b)(1) and 12(b)(6).

-I. FACTS AS ALLEGED IN THE AMENDED COMPLAINT $\frac{1}{2}$
+I. FACTS AS ALLEGED IN THE COMPLAINT

 Plaintiff GaCarry.Org, Inc. (hereinafter "GCO") is a non-profit corporation organized under the laws of the State of Georgia.
-(Amended Compl. ¶ 4).
-Plaintiff Regis Goyke (hereinafter "Goyke") is a citizen and resident of the state of
+(Compl. ¶ 4).
+Plaintiff Regis Goyke (hereinafter "Goyke") is a citizen and resident of the state of Wisconsin, a citizen of the United States and a member of GCO.
+(Compl. ¶¶ 5-